Ireland to accept 50 more refugees from Greece following Moria fire

 The minister’s announcement follows the launch of the 400 Welcomes campaign earlier this week, which is calling on the Government to urgently evacuate 400 people from the burnt-out Moria camp.
 The all-female campaign group, which is made up of doctors, teachers, writers, community and social care workers and musicians who have worked with refugees, has warned of a “concerning lack of political will” in Government to support families stranded on the Greek island.

-Earlier, Caoimhe Butterly, a humanitarian worker and trainee psychotherapist who is leading the campaign, said all 20 members of the group had “witnessed the cruelty and inhumane conditions” in refugee camps in Greece and across Europe and were “deeply disappointed” by the Government’s initial announcement that it was fast-tracking the arrival of just four unaccompanied minors following the Moria fire.
+Earlier, Caoimhe Butterly, a humanitarian worker and trainee psychotherapist who is helping to co-ordinate the campaign, said all 20 members of the group had “witnessed the cruelty and inhumane conditions” in refugee camps in Greece and across Europe and were “deeply disappointed” by the Government’s initial announcement that it was fast-tracking the arrival of just four unaccompanied minors following the Moria fire.

 Ms Butterly warned that dreadful conditions in camps had become “normalised” in the European consciousness, adding that there is an onus on the Irish Government to respond to the “profound injustices” facing refugees.